 Abacus is a simple tool used for performing rapid arithmetic calculations.
-Calculations based on abacus were invented in ancient times and now are widely used in brain development programs.
-It consists of a rectangular frame holding a number of vertically arranged rods, on which beads slides up and down.
+Calculations based on Abacus were created in ancient times and are now widely used in brain development programs.
+It consists of a rectangular frame with counting beads on vertical rods.
+These beads can move up and down in each rod.

 One of the most popular calculating method from ancient times.

 Children do fast calculations in their mind by visualizing Abacus bead movements.

 Researches proves that Abacus learners uses both sides of the brain- left hemisphere & right hemisphere.

 Highly effective in improving the concentration level of children.

 'Mental Arithmetic' is a term used in Abacus for the calculations done in the mind.

 Even large numbers can be calculated in the mind within seconds